 The Subject-Object Dichotomy

-I have referred above to a similar pairing of ‘internal’ and ‘external’, or Introverted and Extraverted, that is found in traditional Buddhist practice of the brahmavihāras – Loving Kindness, Equanimity, Appreciative Joy and Compassion.
+I have referred above to a similar pairing of ‘internal’ and ‘external’, or introverted and extraverted, that is found in traditional Buddhist practice of the brahmavihāras – Loving Kindness, Equanimity, Appreciative Joy and Compassion.
 As I have already explained, the practice of the brahmavihāras as four separate five-stage practices (i.e.: 1 – Self; 2 – Good friend; 3 – Neutral person; 4 – Enemy; 5 – World), do not always acknowledge that the ‘receptive’ and introverted first stage (the ‘self’ stage) is qualitatively different from the four subsequent ‘expansive’ and extraverted stages.
-If we are serious about using our practice of the brahmavihāras to overcome the subject-object dichotomy and to support the arising of the bodhicitta, as Buddhist tradition recommends, we need first to recognise this fundamental subject-object dichotomy in our egoic experience, and need to practice the brahmavihāras in a way that directly challenges the thinking and energetic patterning that maintains the illusion of separate selfhood.
+If we are serious about using our practice of the brahmavihāras to overcome the subject-object dichotomy and to support the arising of the bodhicitta, as Buddhist tradition recommends, we need first to recognise this fundamental subject-object dichotomy in our egoic experience, and need to practice the brahmavihāras in a way that directly challenges the energetic patterning – the five categories of kleshas – that serve to maintain the illusion of separate selfhood.

 There is much more that could be said about this.
 In a sense, what I am doing in this series of articles, is an attempt to address the need to practice the brahmavihāras in a way that addresses this incongruity – the need to practice in a way that allows us to move towards a place in which the subject-object framework is transcended by our meditation practice, rather than affirmed by it.
 I hope to highlight, when we come to the article on Māmaki – the female Buddha of ’empty’ vedanā skandha (Sensation, or Sensing) – the fact that this is a somatic process.
 By which, I mean that the subject-object dichotomy is energetically structured into the subtle fields of the body (as the obscuring kleshas of Buddhist tradition), and this patterning is only released through our bodily confrontation with that experience, which is the practice of meditation (samādhi).
 When we engage in systematic meditative enquiry that is guided by the non-dual psychology of ‘resting as Consciousness’, we challenge the somatic kleshas much more fundamentally – and begin to transform the somatic energies of the egoic body-mind that sustain the illusion of egoic separation.